 A very long time ago, I used to be able to go grocery shopping without a list.
-I could think of meals for my husband and I while I was at the store and gather the ingredients.
-Of course, this meant I didn’t have a set budget, never knew exactly what items I had on hand and lots of last-minute trips to the store for the “Oh, I forgot …” item.
+I could think of meals for my husband and me while I was gathering the ingredients at the store.
+Of course, this meant I didn’t have a set budget, never knew exactly what items I had on hand, and lots of last-minute trips to the store for the “Oh, I forgot …” item.

 1. Compile the recipes you use

 If you are like most families, you have a big stack of rarely-used cookbooks.
 Pull them out and find some new favorites.
 Assuming you have, or can borrow or buy, kids’ cookbooks, even very little kids can help with meal planning, as long as they can either read or choose something based on the photos.

 Pinterest, of course, is another great resource.
 If you can’t find something that looks yummy on Pinterest, then…well, I can’t even imagine what could cause that to happen.
 Doing a search on a specific ingredient or preparation, like “Zoodles” (zucchini noodles) can help you narrow down your choices.